top of page

 Brief Doctrinal Statement: "It is finished."
 More here.

-Family: Divorced and devoted mama to two wonderful boys.
+Family: Divorced and devoted mama to two wonderful teenage boys, one in college.